Skip to main content

 Which company has more employees?

-Kapwing has approximately 50-200 employees, while Runway has approximately 150.
-A larger team often signals higher revenue or venture backing, but in AI, smaller teams are increasingly capable of building at scale.
+Kapwing has about 50-200 employees; Runway has about 150.
+A bigger team usually means more revenue or heavier VC backing, but in AI, small teams can build at massive scale.

 Are Kapwing and Runway competitors?